allyelvis/airflight-ticketing-system-1/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the custom permissive license..
 See the LICENSE file for more details.